G.I. Joe: The Rise of Cobra: Development

-In 1994, Larry Kasanoff and his production company, Threshold Entertainment, held the rights to do a live-action G.I.
+In 1994, Larry Kasanoff and his production company, Threshold Entertainment, held the rights to produce a live-action G.I.
 Joe film with Warner Bros. as the distributor.
 Instead they chose to concentrate the company's efforts upon its Mortal Kombat films.
 As late as 1999, there had been rumors that a film from Threshold Entertainment was still a possibility, but that project was never developed.

 In 2003, Lorenzo di Bonaventura was interested in making a film about advanced military technology; Hasbro's Brian Goldner called him and suggested to base the film on the G.I.
 Joe toy line.
 Goldner and di Bonaventura worked together before, creating toy lines for films di Bonaventura had produced as CEO of Warner Bros.
 Goldner and di Bonaventura spent three months working out a story, and chose Michael B. Gordon as screenwriter, because they liked his script for 300.
 Di Bonaventura wanted to depict the origin story of certain characters, and introduced the new character of Rex, to allow an exploration of Duke.
 Rex's name came from Hasbro.
 Beforehand, Don Murphy was interested in filming the property, but when the Iraq War broke out, he considered the subject matter inappropriate, and chose to develop Transformers (another Hasbro toy line) instead.
 Di Bonaventura related, "What [the Joes] stand for, and what Duke stands for specifically in the movie, is something that I'd like to think a worldwide audience might connect with."

 By February 2005, Paul Lovett and David Elliot, who wrote di Bonaventura's Four Brothers, were rewriting Gordon's draft.
 In their script, the Rex character is corrupted and mutated into the Cobra Commander, whom Destro needs to lead an army of supersoldiers.
 Skip Woods was rewriting the script by March 2007, and he added the Alex Mann character from the British Action Man toy line.
 Di Bonaventura explained, "Unfortunately, our president [George W. Bush] has put us in a position internationally where it would be very difficult to release a movie called G.I.
 Joe.
 To add one character to the mix is sort of a fun thing to do."
 The script was leaked online by El Mayimbe of Latino Review, who revealed Woods had dropped the Cobra Organization in favor of the Naja / Ryan, a crooked CIA agent.
 In this draft, Scarlett is married to Action Man but still has feelings for Duke and is killed by the Baroness.
 Snake Eyes speaks, but his vocal cords are slashed during the story, rendering him mute.
 Mayimbe suggested Stuart Beattie rewrite the script.
 Fan response to the film following the script review was negative.
 Di Bonaventura promised with subsequent rewrites, "I'm hoping we're going to get it right this time."
 He admitted he had problems with Cobra, concurring with an interviewer "they were probably the stupidest evil organization out there [as depicted in the cartoon]".
 Hasbro promised they would write Cobra back into the script.